borisschapira/boris.schapira.dev/_posts/en/web/2020/2020-05-10-preload-resource-hints.md.md

 i18n-key: preload-resource-hints
 main_image: '/assets/images/2020-04-29/people-doing-swim-race-1263349.jpg'
 canonical: 'https://blog.dareboost.com/en/2020/05/preload-prefetch-preconnect-resource-hints/'
+description: >-
+    Use preload and the Resource Hints to increase the perception of speed by influencing the order in which these resources are fetched and executed.
 tags:
     - 'Performance Web'
     - Network
+    - 'Third Parties and Resource Hints'
 cloudinary_logo: dareboost-logo
 slug: preload-prefetch-preconnect-resource-hints
+serie: 'Third Parties and Resource Hints'
 translations:
     fr: preload-prefetch-et-preconnect-resource-hints
 ---